IsaiaScope/Iso_Obsidian_2.0/Style/CSS/Data/Units.md

 they can be excellently used as a substitute for orientation `@media` queries.
 For instance, `vmin` and `vmax` can come in handy when you have elements that may look strange at different aspect ratios.

 ---

+## min(), max(), clamp()

+They are some exciting functions that we can use as for the values of elements, so we could set something like `width: min(95%, 1200px);`, which would be the same as setting both a width and a max-width.

+And while setting a width and max-width is something we could already do, we can also use this for things like margin and padding (and font sizes!), where something like that wasn't even possible before.

+Clamp() is even more exciting in how we could use it for responsive typography.

+---